ekozat/courses_select_manager/parser/README.md

 7. Since some courses do not have prerequisites, handle that case separately by assigning prerequisite and empty array
 8. In case the file has duplicated courses, filter those courses out
 9. Create respective column names, write our data into rows, and export the entirety as a csv

+However, we quickly realized that since we parsed the prerequisites as one string, we needed to break it down in order to successfully complete the functionality of this sprint.

+We needed to think of a new approach.

+### New Approach

+We decided to break down the prerequisite portion of the parser even further:

+- The parser will create four columns, instead of one for prerequisites; (1) Standalone Prerequisites, AND Prerequisites, OR Prerequisites, and Other Prerequisites.
+- An empty prerequisite cell will have an empty array: "[]"
+- A standalone prerequisite will be just the course intended to be taken prior to this one, with no other dependencies. i.e., "[CIS1300][CIS1500]".
+- The AND and OR prerequisites will be reformatted to be more vba friendly.
+For example, If a prerequisite is: " 1 of NUTR*1010, NUTR*2150, NUTR*3210" we will recognize the "1 of" and replace it into an or statement.
+The transformation will look like this: "[NUTR*101, NUTR*2150, NUTR*3210]"
+- All other forms of prerequisites will be in the "Other" column (i.e, [12 credits])

 ### Future Goals